KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

   into a spectrum of intelligible archetypes

 Sophis receives the pulse, transmits the signal,
-and renders it intelligible to DS / DM-level beings —
+and renders it intelligible to DS / DM-layer beings —
 who carry it through SS / SM into embodiment.

 Here, Logos is not fixed or distant,